willbattel/pixabay-demo/README.md

 Using environment variables, other secret managers, or **keeping the key exclusively server-side altogether** would probably be best for a project of greater scope.

+Install the required dependencies with `npm install`, then run the Vite development server locally with `npm run dev`.
+Alternatively, you can build the project with `npm run build`, afterwhich you can find the output files in the `dist` directory.

 ## Technologies Used

 - [React](https://react.dev)